[Photography Eveliene Deraedt for Villa Verbeelding]

 In 2015, Kaatje has been making wall-illustrations for the new Queen Mathilde Mother & Child Centre, a department of the University Hospital in Antwerp.
 Meanwhile, she also illustrated a new picture book for adolescents/adults in cooperation with the celebrated Belgian author & theatre maker, Peter Verhelst: The very tired Man and the Woman who passionately loved Bonsai.
 A peculiar love story about total surrender…

-Her latest picture book Ans & Wilma – lost (based on a theatre play from actresses Alice Reys & Ariane Van Vliet) shows that Kaatje is also in for naughty, playful and hilarious stories.
+In the picture book Ans & Wilma – lost (based on a theatre play from actresses Alice Reys & Ariane Van Vliet) shows that Kaatje is also in for naughty, playful and hilarious stories.

 Kaatje’s studio is a ‘well-ordered’ paper dump.
 She creates unusual and striking images from a combination of collage, paint, drawing and graphic techniques.
 With the help of these selected materials, Kaatje consistently produces beautiful illustrations that provide an extra layer to the text.
 She invites the reader to get lost in her detailed and bizarre images.
 When she is not working, Kaatje herself likes to get lost… in (un)known cities, nature, between cooking pots, musical scores, on stage and other universes…